mtg-toolbox/mtg-toolbox.github.io/docs/MIDI_GENERATION_tools/GrooveTransformerVST/A_Overview.md

 ### Manual or Automatic Navigation

-During the performance, the user manually navigate the space, and the system immediately reacts to the movement.
+During the performance, the user can manually navigate the space, and the system immediately reacts to the movement.

 We also have implemented mechanisms that allow for automatic navigation of the space, in case the user desires to focus on other aspects of the performance.